uidude/favezilla/README.md

 - `sim` runs in the Simulator and uses Expo dev client, that will ask user where to load JavaScript from
 - `dev` runs on a real iOS device, but otherwise operates like `sim`
-- `preprod` will read from your deployed JS and supports dynamic updates.
+- `alpha` will read from your deployed JS and supports dynamic updates.
 This uses Apple's "ad hoc" build feature which lets you use the app on a maximum of 100 devices, which need to be listed in your developer account
 - `prod` is your live build for the app store.
 Although this build supports